-All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCo to explain the systems and structures in place around the school's provision and practice and to discuss the needs of individual pupils.
+All teachers and support staff undertake induction on taking up a post and this includes a meeting with the SENCo to explain the systems and structures in place around the school's provision and practice and to discuss the needs of

+A2 individual pupils.

-The school's SENCo can attend Bellevue SENCo and Bucks CC network meetings in order to keep up to date with local and national updates in SEND.
+The school's SENCo can attend Bellevue SENCo in order to keep up to date with local and national updates in SEND.